Oceanswave/lorgnette/README.md

 But Pluralsight prompts you every 6-10 minutes to continue the module.
 Ug!
 Who has time for all that "continue module" modal dialog button pressing?!

 Needlessly click no longer!
 Lorgnette is here to save the day!
-Display Pluralsight as a Kiosk in your lobby or Binge watch Pluralsight videos from the comfort of your couch.
+Display Pluralsight as a Kiosk in your lobby or binge watch Pluralsight videos from the comfort of your couch.

 #####What it does: